habitat-sh/habitat/www/source/blog/2017-10-31-windows-service.html.md

 ## Running the Service and a Windows Studio on the same machine

-You may encounter failures if you attempt to enter a Windows Studio using `hab studio enter -w` on a machine that is running the Habitat Windows service due to port conflicts.
-Currently this is not a supported scenario and it is recommended that you run the Windows service in non-development environments where you do not intend to use a Windows based Studio.
+You may encounter failures if you attempt to enter a Windows Studio using `hab studio enter` on a machine that is running the Habitat Windows service due to port conflicts.
+Currently this is not a supported scenario and it is recommended that you run the Windows service in non development environments where you do not intend to use a Windows based Studio or use a Docker based Studio via `hab studio enter -D` instead.